ucsc/site-sap/guiding-principles.md

     # url: /assets/images/cl-web.jpg
 ---

-Design principles are clear, tightly defined guidelines that identify a conceptually coherent set of institutional aspirations.
+Guiding principles are clear, tightly defined guidelines that identify a conceptually coherent set of institutional aspirations.
 The five UC Santa Cruz principles are intended to represent the objectives of a large number of campus constituents, and be distinctive, precise and unambiguous.
-The design principles advance our institutional values and will help facilitate a shared understanding of why particular initiatives have been prioritized.
+The guiding principles advance our institutional values and will help facilitate a shared understanding of why particular initiatives have been prioritized.

 ## Drive research and creative work that transform our world